 Unfortunately, Halloran has little more agency than Erixitl does.
 Again, nearly everything that happens to him is the result of coincidence or divine intervention rather than his own decisions.
 Even their romance feels like the inevitable result of tired tropes rather than a genuine relationship between two well-rounded characters.
 It’s the sort of story where, when you see a morally upright white colonizer with wavering loyalty to his cause meet a simple, honest native girl, you know with a sinking certainty that the author’s going to have them get it on before Act Three as part of the whole “learning cross-cultural lessons” schtick.

-The really sad thing is that as audience surrogate characters go, Halloran isn’t even all that likeable.
+What’s sad is that as audience surrogate characters go, Halloran isn’t even all that likeable.
 Erixitl’s scenes were at least fun to read; she’s smart, pragmatic, and defiant, and although none of her attempts to direct her own fate actually work, at least she tries.
 Halloran doesn’t even make a moral choice to side with the natives against his people — the Legion imprisons him because they blame him for getting someone killed, and he has to run away.
 He’s mostly just a generic beefcake character: none too bright, short on distinguishing personality traits, and without much interest in learning the language or customs of the natives who are helping him.